SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 1 - Hydra Configuration and Data Transfer/README.md

 Job files for all programs can be found here: [Genome skimming 2024 job files](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/tree/main/job_files)

 Links to application-specific .job files will be in each respective section.
-Alternatively, you can download all the job files we will use in thi workshop here [Genome Skimming Job Files](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/tree/cbd8251c52c64a72c2b3493bd2113870df92c777/job_files).
 To create your own specific job, I would copy the text of the .job file from the browser and paste it into a new text file on hydra.
 For example, to make a new fastqc job file:
 ```
 nano fastqc_SRR1234567.job
 ```